mmadil/BotSchool/README.md

 Learn to code from the best documents all placed in a single handbook.

-**This handbook will soon be published by the best authors worldwide !**
+**This handbook will soon be published.**

-Handbook helps you learn these things for now :
+Handbook helps you learn these things in near future :

 + Simple IRC commands
 + Python